edicsonm/Building-a-real-time-data-platform-on-AWS/Module-2_Clickstream_Analysis_For_User_Activity/README.md

     *Example*
     ![Kibana_test1](images/Kibana_test1.png)

-1. Try creating your own visualization from the Visualize menu on the left hand panel.
+1. Try creating your own visualisation from the Visualize menu on the left hand panel.
 For example, if you want to represent number of HTTP response codes:

 + Create a new **Pie** chart
 + Select your index that you added previously